 Yet another relic of the once-mighty empire, this observatory currently holds the title of the oldest surviving observatory in Asia, possibly the entire world.
 Constructed between 632-646 AD, evidence of its age comes with its simple design of 362 stoned stacked in a cylindrical shape.
 The number of stones and intrinsic designs were incredibly deliberate.
 The number of stones represents the number of days in a lunar year, 12 stones at the base to symbolise the months, and 30 layers for the number of days in a month.

 Literally translated as “Observe the Stars Platform“, its exact purpose was to predict to forecast upcoming weather.
 The observation of the stars extended to determining equinoxes and seasonal solstices, some of the earliest forms of cosmology.

-From the Gyeongju Intercity Bus Terminal there are a number of buses available: Number 10, 11, 60, 600 or 700 to Wolseong-dong Comminity Center Bus Stop.
+From the Gyeongju Intercity Bus Terminal, there are many buses available: Number 10, 11, 60, 600 or 700 to Wolseong-dong Community Center Bus Stop.
 From Singyeongju Station and take bus number 60, 61 or 700 to the same stop.

 Tumuli-gongwon (Tombs of the Silla Kingdom)

 The enormous grounds of the park are found in the centre of the city, and rightfully so.
 The scene appears as simple mounds of earth to the untrained eye, not unlike the city’s surrounding landscape.
 These miniature mounts house the final resting place of 23 of the Silla Kingdoms finest Emperors and family members.